robhrt7/backbase-widget-dependencies-proposal/project-example/output/README.md

-Listed folders are created during installation with `backbase-cli`:
+Listed folders are created during installation with `backbase-cli install`:

 * `bb_components` - item dependencies
 * `bower_components` - all client-side dependencies of bundle itself and all the widgets that it contains